Projects

 The City of Amesbury strives to maintain and improve the condition of public roadways, sidewalks, parks, buildings, and other City infrastructure to ensure public convenience and safety.
 This section includes detailed information regarding proposed, current and ongoing projects within Amesbury, MA.

-Elm Street Reconstruction
+Elm Street Reconstruction - Complete

 MassDOT put the final pavement down, followed by road markings, and will continue putting up signage and final plantings.

-Riverwalk Project
+Riverwalk Connector

 Roadway Improvements